Leonetienne/Hazelnupp/readme.md

 ## Constraints
 > That's all cool and stuff, but this looks like a **LOT** of error-checking and not elegant at all!
 How would i *actually* use this?

 For exactly this reason, there are constraints.
-With this, you can control what the data looks like!
-Constraints serve two main purposes:
+With this, you can control what your data looks like!
+Constraints serve three main purposes:

 ### Requiring data
 With `ParamConstraint::Require()` you can declare that a paramater must either always be present, or provide a default value.
 * If a parameter is not present, but has a default value, it will be automatically created.
-* If a parameter is not present, and has no default value, an exception will be thrown.
+* If a parameter is not present, and has no default value, the process will terminate with a descriptive error message.

 Minimal working example:
 ```cpp